 - Annual career exploration trips to Washington, DC, and Chicago

 - Individualized counseling

-Career and Professional Development is unique in that we continue to provide support long after graduation, throughout our graduates’ careers.
+Career and Student Success is unique in that we continue to provide support long after graduation, throughout our graduates’ careers.
 Whether you are a recent graduate or a longer-term alum making a career change or looking for new ideas or job resources, we are here to help.
 Our staff also are eager to connect employers to the Humphrey School's outstanding students.

-As a current student, you have the opportunity to meet with Humphrey School Career and Professional Development staff, who can help you navigate your career path.
+As a current student, you have the opportunity to meet with Humphrey School Career and Student Success staff, who can help you navigate your career path.
 Topics include career exploration, application materials (resumes, cover letters, references), interviewing (virtually and in person), job search strategies, networking and LinkedIn, and internships.

 Due to our operations moving online during the COVID-19 situation, we will be conducting appointments virtually.
 You'll receive information on how to participate in a Zoom session or dial-in information.

 To make an appointment, visit our appointment site.

 Access a wide range of resources and tools that help you discover and prepare for rewarding careers in public service.
 Find career development resources here.

 Internships provide opportunities to gain professional experience, try out the skills you learn in the classroom, and develop a professional network.
 While only the Master of Public Policy (MPP) and Master of Urban and Regional Planning (MURP) degrees require a noncredit internship, all Humphrey students can benefit from an internship.
 More information on internships can be found here.

 Professional connections are key to a successful career.
 Learn how you can build your network.